Skip to content

 Timeline & Step-by-Step Process

 Most life settlements take several weeks to a few months.
-A realistic range is often 30–90 days, depending on document quality, ownership complexity, and medical record access.
+A realistic range is 30 to 90 days, with significant variation depending on documentation quality, ownership complexity, and medical record availability.
 Faster outcomes are possible when everything is clean and available.
-Longer timelines usually happen when policies have loans, ownership is held by a trust or business with incomplete documentation, or medical records take longer to retrieve.
+Longer timelines most commonly occur when policies have outstanding loans requiring coordination, ownership is held in a trust or business entity with incomplete documentation, or medical records are held by multiple providers and require extended retrieval time.

-1) Initial review: confirm policy type, premium structure, loans, and basic settlement feasibility.
+Step 1 — Initial review: Confirm policy type, premium structure, loans, and basic settlement feasibility before any documentation effort is invested.

-6) Closing: complete ownership and beneficiary change paperwork and receive funds at settlement.
+Step 6 — Closing: Complete ownership and beneficiary change paperwork and receive funds at settlement.

 Pros, Cons, and Common Deal-Breakers